12 genera

 Flowers: June-August

-Distribution: Occurring east of the Cascades in Washington; scattered localities in Colorado, Utah, Wyoming, Idaho and Montana.
+Distribution: Occurring east of the Cascades crest in Washington; Washington to Idaho, Montana, Wyoming, and Colorado.

 Habitat: Moist to wet meadows, marshes, and riparian areas.